weaver/DefineJS/index.markdown

 Hosting multiple projects on the same computer quickly leads to dependency hell with most module installers.
-Installing a new library just to quickly try it out leaves behind cruft.
-Keeping development and production environments synchronized is tedious.
+Installing a new library just to try it out leaves behind cruft.
+Keeping development and production environments consistent is tedious.

 DefineJS addresses these problems keeping dependencies in a project-specific location.
 In this way, it's like Python's